Ally of S. Korea leader jailed over opinion rigging scandal

 #ReadLocal

+"We will calmly watch until the final verdict" by the highest court is issued, said presidential spokesman Kim Eui-kyeom.

-The 2017 election was held after Moon's conservative predecessor was removed from office for corruption.
+The 2017 election was held after Moon's conservative predecessor Park Geun-hye was removed from office for corruption.
+It was unclear how much Kim's opinion rigging helped Moon's campaign.
+He won an easy victory while South Korean conservatives were badly hurt and split over the Park scandal.

+The opinion rigging scandal is widely viewed as ironic as Moon was a victim of a smear online campaign launched by South Korea's spy agency to help Park defeat him ahead of the 2012 election, when Park's conservative predecessor Lee Myung-bak was in power.

+High-profile corruption scandals routinely take place in South Korea, Asia's fourth largest economy, which achieved democracy in the late 1980s following decades of military-backed dictatorships.
+Nearly all South Korean presidents have been arrested or embroiled in scandals at the close of their terms or after leaving office.
+Both Park and Lee are serving lengthy prison terms over separate corruption scandals.

 Comments